Kai375/Stock/README.md

-# Item Class description:
+# FoodItem Class description:

 FoodItem Class is responsible for creating a valid food object.

-A food object comprise from:
+A FoodItem object comprise from:

 1. Name.
 2. Catalogue number.